 Without a clear flue space, a fire cannot be put out as easily or at all, causing product loss and potentially much more severe consequences.

 There are two types of flue space:

 - Transverse flue space – The space between your products on the racks and between the racks themselves that are placed side-by-side.

 - Longitudinal flue space – The space between the rows of racks; if you stand at the end of an aisle and look down the row of back-to-back racks, you’re looking at the longitudinal flue space.

-According to the National Fire Protection Association, the longitudinal flue space must remain clear at all times.
+According to the National Fire Protection Association, the longitudinal flue space must remain clear at all times with a 6″ separation between racks in the down-aisle direction.
 While a clear transverse flue space is also important, the longitudinal flue space allows heat from a fire to vent upward and ceiling fire sprinklers to work effectively.

 It’s simple enough to say the flue space needs to be kept clear, but it can be more challenging in practice when you have many tall racks to maintain.
 A typical challenge for warehouse personnel occurs when the goods stores on the shelves push through into the flue space.